shiva-g/arcus_omics_edu/new_to_omics.md

 Once you have potential variant(s) on hand, it’s useful to quickly check how reliable the variant is in two ways.
 First, it’s good to have a quick inspection of the preserved VCF data, especially the AD and DP fields.
 If these values are higher (>10), this indicates that the region was highly covered during sequencing, with large numbers of reads supporting the variant.

 Secondly, visualizing the putative variant is immensely useful.
 The Integrative Genomics Viewer is the preferred tool for this.
-It can be installed locally or used as a (web app)[]; we will use a version of the latter.
+It can be installed locally or used as a (web app)[http://igv.org/app]; we will use a version of the latter.
 We can view the aligned sequencing reads along with any differences present in these reads by loading the sorted BAM file and its index.

 Ensure you have the correct reference genome, hg19, loaded: